department-of-veterans-affairs/vagov-content/pages/disability/how-to-file-claim.md

 - Bring it in or mail it to your nearest regional benefit office. <br>
 [Find your nearest Regional Benefits Office ](/facilities/).

-- Work with a trained professional called an accredited representative to get help applying for VA pension benefits. <br>
+- Work with a trained professional called an accredited representative to get help applying for VA disability benefits. <br>
 [Get help filing a claim](/disability/get-help-filing-claim/).

 </br>